Private / Alternative Student Loans

 Disclosure Statement for Borrowers with Private Education Loans

-Doane College does not make private education loans to students; however, students may obtain private education loans from a commercial bank or other type of private lender.
+Doane University does not make private education loans to students; however, students may obtain private education loans from a commercial bank or other type of private lender.

 The lender must provide the student disclosure statements: